MicrosoftDocs/entra-docs/docs/identity/authentication/howto-mfaserver-nps-rdg.md

 ---
 title: RDG and Azure MFA Server using RADIUS
-description: This is the Azure Multi-factor authentication page that will assist in deploying Remote Desktop (RD) Gateway and Azure Multi-Factor Authentication Server using RADIUS.
+description: This is the Azure Multi-factor authentication page that assists in deploying Remote Desktop (RD) Gateway and Azure Multi-Factor Authentication Server using RADIUS.

 ms.service: entra-id